-Finding Your Personal Style When Life Changes: A Collaboration With Armoire
+Finding Your Personal Style When Life Changes: A Story with Armoire

 Recently my mom said to me, "Sica, I love you so much but you look like a tiny pregnant hobo."
 And... she was right.